Introduction: traceability rule checklist FDA

 Based on the article, keeping vast records is nearly impossible with the means of pen and paper or even simple spreadsheets, as many foods are traced back through several processing stages.
 Thus barcoding has never been more necessary.
 Barcode systems provide cost-effective, dependable, and user-friendly solutions for tracking origins and destinations from start to finish.

 An example is when a whole salmon is processed into filets and afterwards salmon cakes.
-Each step of the process must be traceable back to the and the boat from which it was caught.
+Each step of the process must be traceable back to the fish and the boat from which it was caught.
 Similarly to other products such as fresh fruits end up in salads.

 Key Data Elements and Critical Tracking Events